FIBI KUNG

 As there will be more than 10 showcases in different locations, the visual identity was designed to react to the traveling showcases and the ever-evolving nature of the project.
 The stylised 'O' referencing the different tools and objects used by the Enable team can be added as the project progresses.

-Exhibition Key Visual Identity, Exhibition Graphics, Print Collaterals
+Scope Exhibition Key Visual Identity, Exhibition Graphics, Print Collaterals

 Project completed at HATO